 FILLING AND PUTTING THE PINWHEEL TOGETHER

-- To roll the dough starting at the long edge of your rectangle and roll tightly and evenly.
-After I finish rolling the dough into a log, I pat the ends just to square off the sides and then wrap with plastic wrap.
-I saw a neat trick where you split a paper towel roll in half and use the half to cradle the log.
-Refrigerate for 1 hour.
-Preheat your oven to 350°, and line 2 cookie sheet pans with parchment paper and set aside.
-Take one log roll out of the refrigerator and slice about ½ thick discs and add 12 to a pan.
-Give the cookie discs a good 2 inches apart; they do spread a little—Bake for 8-11 minutes.
-You want them a light golden brown on the bottom.
-After removing them from the oven, let them sit for a minute before moving gently to a cooling rack.
+- Preheat your oven to 350°, and line 2 cookie sheet pans with parchment paper and set aside.
+Take one log roll out of the refrigerator, slice about ½ thick slices, adding 12 to a pan.
+Give the cookie slices 2 inches between each other; they spread a little—Bake for 10-12 minutes.
+You want them to be a light golden brown on the bottom.
+After removing them from the oven, let them sit for a minute before moving them to a cooling rack.